google/gapid/gapir/README.md

 The size of the stored elements are unified to the size of the largest storable type and all of the elements are aligned.

-Each operation, except for CLONE, consumes the operands from the current stack and pushes the result back to the stack.
+Each operation, except for `CLONE`, consumes the operands from the current stack and pushes the result back to the stack.

 ## Opcodes